-when aged three,167 probably with her mother.
-Henareeta continued to live in Thames while her daughter was being brought up in Te Aroha.168 Titipo attended the Te Aroha school from 1892 until mid-1897, when she moved to Thames.169
+when aged three,170 probably with her mother.
+Henareeta continued to live in Thames while her daughter was being brought up in Te Aroha.171 Titipo attended the Te Aroha school from 1892 until mid-1897, when she moved to Thames.172

-In March 1895, Merea Wikiriwhi170 sued Rewi for assault.
-He pleaded not guilty, but was fined £4, half to go to Merea, in default one month's hard labour in Mount Eden prison.171 The local newspaper's account of the court hearing has been lost, but a Te Aroha correspondent summarized what he described as a serious offence:
+In March 1895, Merea Wikiriwhi173 sued Rewi for assault.
+He pleaded not guilty, but was fined £4, half to go to Merea, in default one month's hard labour in Mount Eden prison.174 For some reason, the local newspaper only reported that 'Mrs Wilkinson' was unable to attend the first hearing 'through illness' (presumably meaning her injuries),175 and did not report the case itself.
+Fortunately, a Te Aroha correspondent summarized what he described as a serious offence:

 It appears that Morgan has become a Mormon and desired to add to the number of his wives.
 He wanted Mrs Wilkinson to enter his harem, but she emphatically declined.
 In order to induce her to alter her mind he went to her house at ten o'clock one night and brutally assaulted her, doing her severe bodily injury.
 The S[tipendary] M[agistrate] found Morgan guilty, and severely reprimanded him for his brutal conduct and fined him £4 and £40 costs, or in default one month's imprisonment.
 It is thought here that the sentence was a very light one indeed, as Morgan knows as much as any average European.
-172
+176